-- Subject area and course number

-- 2. Course title.

-- 3. Credit hours

-a.
-When only one number is printed it is a fixed credit hour course.

-- When two numbers are printed it is a variable credit hour course.
-The lower number is the minimum number of credits that a student may take in a section of this course in a semester.
+- take in a section of this course in a semester.
 The higher is the maximum number of credits that a student may take in this course in a semester.
-A department may choose to offer a variable credit hour course as fixed in a particular semester, as long as the number of credit hours is within the range of the minimum and maximum for the
+A department may choose to offer a variable credit hour course as fixed in a particular semester, as long as the number of credit hours is within the range of the minimum and maximum for the course

-- 4 Grade types:
+- 4. Grade types:

 - a.
-When blank the course is a letter graded course.
+When blank the course is a letter graded course

-- Course for which the grade is either pass or fail.
+- b.
+Course for which the grade is either pass or fail.

-- R, RP Not for baccalaureate credit
+- c R, RP Not for baccalaureate credit

-- d.
-NR No grade required.
+- d NR No grade required

-- Brief description of the course.
+- 5. Brief description of the course.

-- 6. Prerequisites may be satisfied by the course or courses indicated or by equivalent preparation
+- 6. Prerequisites may be satisfied by the course or courses indicated or by equivalent preparation.

-- Corequisite course or courses should be taken in the same semester as the
+- 7. Corequisite course or courses should be taken in the same semester as the course.

-- 8. Special requirements for the course
+- 8. Special requirements for the course,

 Interpretation of course numbers:

-- 001-099 Below baccalaureate degree - 100-199 Introductory-level courses - 200-299 Introductory and intermediate courses, usually requiring some previous knowledge or experience in the discipline - 300-399 Courses with a more concentrated focus on the subject matter in a particular discipline - 400-499 Advanced courses for majors and other qualified students - 500-599 Graduate-level courses for the nonspecialist. - 600-699 Graduate-level courses, also open to advanced undergraduates. - 800-899 Graduate-level courses. - 900-999 Ph.D.-level courses - X66 Special problems and independent study - X67 Experimental course (may be offered twice) Courses numbered 500 to 599 may not be taken for graduate credit in a student's major.
+- 001-099 Below baccalaureate degree - 100-199 Introductory-level courses - 200-299 Introductory and intermediate courses, usually requiring some previous knowledge or experience in the discipline. - 300-399 Courses with a more concentrated focus on the subject matter in a particular discipline. - 400-499 Advanced courses for majors and other qualified students. - 500-599 Graduate-level courses for the nonspecialist. - 600-699 Graduate-level courses, also open to advanced undergraduates. - 800-899 Graduate-level courses. - 900-999 Ph D level courses - X66 Special problems and independent study. - X67 Experimental course (may be offered twice) Courses numbered 500 to 599 may not be taken for graduate credit in a student's major.
 With the approval of the graduate student's major department, 500-level courses taken outside the student's major may be counted toward graduate degree requirements.
 Courses numbered 600 to 699 are graduate-level courses also open to qualified advanced undergraduates with the consent of the instructor.
-There should be a single standard of expectation and grading for all students registered at this level In those few cases where the number of either undergraduate students or graduate students does not permit adequate offerings of both a 400-level and a 600-level course, a graduate 600-level course may be combined with a separately numbered 400-level undergraduate course in the same section.
-The graduate component must then be offered with a graduate standard of expectation and grading The appropriateness of 600-numbered courses for undergraduate credit is subject to review by the Committee on Undergraduate Studies CODES FOR SUBJECT AREAS:
+There should be a single standard of expectation and grading for all students registered at this level.
+In those few cases where the number of either undergraduate students or graduate students does not permit adequate offerings of both a 400-level and a 600-level course, a graduate 600-level course may be combined with a separately numbered 400-level undergraduate course in the same section.
+The graduate component must then be offered with a graduate standard of expectation and grading.
+The appropriateness of 600-numbered courses for undergraduate credit is subject to review by the Committee on Undergraduate Studies.
+CODES FOR SUBJECT AREAS: